-NXP Semiconductors's revenue growth over the last three years has been mediocre, averaging 14.2% annually.
-But as you can see below, last year has been stronger for the company, growing from quarterly revenue of $2.86 billion to $3.44 billion.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+NXP Semiconductors's revenue growth over the last three years has been mediocre, averaging 16.5% annually.
+But as you can see below, this quarter wasn't particularly strong, with revenue growing from $3.31 billion in the same quarter last year to $3.42 billion.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-NXP Semiconductors reported an operating margin of 36.8% in Q3, up 3.4 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+NXP Semiconductors reported an operating margin of 35.6% in Q4, down 0.9 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Operating margins have been trending up over the last year, averaging 35.8%.
-NXP Semiconductors's margins remain one of the highest in the semiconductor industry, driven by its highly efficient operating model's economies of scale.
+NXP Semiconductors's operating margins have been trending down over the last year, averaging 35.1%.
+However, the company's profitability remains one of the strongest in the industry, driven by its solid gross margins and economies of scale generated from its highly efficient operating model.

 Earnings, Cash & Competitive Moat

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-NXP Semiconductors's free cash flow came in at $863 million in Q3, up 19.1% year on year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+NXP Semiconductors's free cash flow came in at $962 million in Q4, up 14.1% year on year.